 N grades earn no grade points or credits, remain on the student's permanent record, and prevent the student from receiving academic recognition on the President's List and the Vice President's List.
-The N grade means that the student has continued to attend class but has not attained a sufficient level of skill or knowledge to be granted credit and must reregister for the course during the following term and demonstrate proficiency before credit can be given.
+The N grade means that the student has continued to attend class but has not attained a sufficient level of skill or knowledge to be granted credit and must register and pay for the course in a future term and demonstrate proficiency before credit can be given.
+The grade will affect the student's completion rate for financial aid purposes.